 Progressive Field – Home of the Cleveland Guardians

-It feels like it’s been forever and a day since traveling to Cleveland in order to tour Progressive Field.
+It has been over a month since traveling to Cleveland in September to tour the Cleveland Guardians’ ballpark, Progressive Field.

 Because of the holidays, it was tough finding the time to write about the trip and then October 7 happened.
 Writing has very much been a challenge since then and my apologies for not keeping up with Dugout Dirt.
-I still owe a column about Coors Field in the coming days.
+I still owe a column about Coors Field.

 The Guardians only do tours during May-September.
 I chose to go on a date when they were out of town so that I could hopefully see more of the ballpark.
 The other thing as to why I made the trip this season is because of The Beatles: Get Back to Let It Be at the Rock and Roll Hall of Fame.
 My being a Marvel fan and seeing MCU filming locations just happened to be an added plus.